uwegeercken/datagenerator2/README.md

 ## Features
 - select random values from word lists (where values can have an assigned weight)
-- generate random strings, numbers or floating point numbers
+- generate uuid's, random strings, numbers or floating point numbers
 - generate random dates and timestamps. generate date fields referencing another date field
 - generate random data according to a given regular expression
 - transform the generated data values: uppercase, lowercase, base64 encode, negate, round, encrypt and more